-These words of Robert Browning from Andrew del Sarto, was aphorised by Ludwig Mies van der rohe, also known as the father of minimalist architecture in the modern Times.
+These words of Robert Browning from Andrew del Sarto was aphorized by Ludwig Mies van der rohe, also known as the father of minimalist architecture in the Modern Times.

 Ludwig Mies was born in the ancient city of Aachen (Aix-la-Chapelle) on 27th March 1886.
 He later took his mother’s maiden name Rohe as he rose to prominence in the architecture community.

 Mies learned the possibilities and limitations of masonry construction from his father, who was a master mason and proprietor of a small stone-cutting shop.
 When he was 19, he moved Berlin to learn more about wood construction techniques and became an apprentice to a leading furniture and cabinet designer Bruno Paul.

 From 1908 to 1911 he worked for Peter Behrens, a German architect who was one of the important figures in the modernist movement along with Walter Gropius, Le Corbusier, and Mies (all of them who worked with him in the initial stages of their career).

 In 1913, Mies started his own firm in Berlin, launching his career as an independent architect.
 Urbig House, constructed in 1917, in Potsdam, Germany, was a traditional hipped roof house with five dormer windows.

 In 1921, he proposed the design of Friedrichstrasse’s office building, ignoring several rules of the competition guidelines and presented radical concept to the committee: a skyscraper made entirely of glass and steel.
 Even though it didn’t win or was unrealized, it is considered as one of the important designs of the 20th-Century Architecture.